 In the work I do with clients, I find that the therapeutic bond and use of humor in treatment (healing laughter) are most important in addressing long-term, harmful patterns.
 Over many years of teaching DBT, I have seen incredible changes, including clients gaining self-esteem, improving their interpersonal skills, and achieving important goals.
 I am honest with clients that change from learning DBT skills does not happen quickly, but once the shift happens, it is clear and lasting.
 However, if a refresher in skills is needed, clients are always welcome to return.

-My professional work at Choices is primarily DBT, however, I also have experience in multiple clinical areas including depression, anxiety, post-partum issues, work stress, senior issues, personal crises, relationship skills, chronic pain, trauma, Bipolar Disorder, Borderline Personality Disorder, grief, financial stress, and self-image.
+My professional work at Choices is primarily DBT, however, I also have experience in multiple clinical areas including depression, anxiety, post-partum issues, work stress, senior issues, personal crises, relationship skills, chronic pain, diabetes, trauma, Bipolar Disorder, Borderline Personality Disorder, grief, financial stress, and self-image.
 I welcome college students who are away from home, needing evaluation and emotional support to cope with the pressures of college.

 I consider myself a therapist who is flexible and understanding, with clear boundaries and expectations about how to get the most out of treatment.
 I work with adults, ages 18+ from any race, culture, religious background, or sexual orientation.
 In DBT, therapists work together on a team, providing consultation and support to one another in order to provide the best services possible.
 I am able to provide brief phone consultation to answer any questions about my professional background or the DBT program at Choices.